Willardgmoore/Nucleus/docs/creators/selling_your_product.rst

 Running Payroll
 ---------------

-But what if Crowdsourcer.io can't provide the right product for you, or if you can only sell your product on a third party store (such as an App on the iOS App Store), what do you then?
+If Crowdsourcer.io can't provide the right product for you, or if you can only sell your product on a third party store (such as an App on the iOS App Store), what do you do then?
 Easy, all you have to do is run your profits through the Payroll system.
 All this does is allows you (the creator of a project) to pay into the project and distribute those earnings to *both* you and and all your fellow contributors - meaning you shouldn't take a cut before paying in as you too will be paid by the payroll algorithm.
 For more information on how money will be split, see the :ref:`payout_policy`.

 To run Payroll: